-The dreary weather has finally subsided in the Pacific Northwest and the sun has officially taken over.
+The dreary weather has finally subsided in the Pacific Northwest, and the sun has officially taken over.
 Bees are buzzing, birds are chirping, the roses in my garden are blooming, and I’m craving fresh veggies like nobody’s business.
 When the weather gets even a tad bit warm this time of year, my mind skips right over spring and jumps straight to summertime.
 Sixty degrees?
-Summer dresses and sandals, sunscreen and beaches, sprinklers and zucchini.
+Summer dresses and sandals, sunscreen and beaches, sprinklers, and zucchini.
 Lucky for me summer squash can be found in grocery stores year round because I’m full bore into summertime mode!
 Vegetable noodles are a particular favorite of mine during warm weather, so I made summer squash zoodles for a light, refreshing treat this week!
 If you're not in the low carb loop quite yet, "zoodles" are just summer squash noodles.

 Footnote: Approximately 4 hours after writing this blog post it started pouring down rain.
 Sorry Puget Sounders, I jinxed us.
 My bad!